cloudquery/cloudquery/website/pages/docs/plugins/destinations/bigquery/overview.md

 <Badge text={"Latest: " + getLatestVersion("destination", "bigquery")}/>

-The BigQuery plugin helps you sync data to a BigQuery database running on Google Cloud Platform.
+The BigQuery plugin syncs data from any CloudQuery source plugin(s) to a BigQuery database running on Google Cloud Platform.

 The plugin currently only supports a streaming mode through the legacy streaming API.
 This is suitable for small- to medium-sized datasets, and will stream the results directly to the BigQuery database.
 A batch mode of operation is being developed to support larger datasets, but this is not currently supported.